dgeb/ember_data_example/README.md

 # Ember Data Example

+IMPORTANT: THIS EXAMPLE IS NOT YET FULLY WORKING.

 This is a simple Rails 3.1 app created to try out Ember.js and the Data library recently created by the Ember.js team: https://github.com/emberjs/data